denis-onder/google-calendar-api/OUTLINE.md

 **Approach:**
 1. Create a Node server on top of Express
-2. Set up a REST API to handle authentication and retrieve events from the calendar
+2. Set up a REST API to render the view
-3. Pass the events from the back-end to the view, and render them as a list
+3. Wire the Calendar API from the view, and render the events